laurencelin/GIS2RHESSys/README.md

 step 4:   g2w_default.R (already listed in the end of the grass_cmd.sh) to extracting spatial information from GIS to RHESSys worldfile ;

-step 5:   cf_default.R (already listed in the end of the grass_cmd.sh) to calculate drinage directions and weights
+step 5:   cf_default.R (already listed in the end of the grass_cmd.sh) to calculate subsurface drinage directions and weights (with limited surface flow routing). urban surface flow routing R script will be released as a seperate tool in the future.